tlabs-data/tablesaw-parquet/README.md

 Users are welcome to contribute to this project.

 Bugs or problems with the library should be reported on [github](https://github.com/tlabs-data/tablesaw-parquet/issues).
-If you report an issue you have when reading a parquet file, please attach a sample test file so we can reproduce and correct the issue.
+If you report an issue you have when reading a parquet file, please attach a sample test file, so we can reproduce and correct the issue.
 Feature requests are also welcome, but there is no guarantee we will be able to implement them quickly...

 Users are also welcome to contribute (small) test parquet files from different sources or with different column types than the ones currently tested.
 In this case please provide a quick description of the file content and origin.
 If you are able to provide a pull request with the tests implemented all the better.